 In addition to the residency program, we currently have 1 cornea fellow and 2 retina fellows.
 With such a busy clinical program, we have found that our fellows add significantly to the resident experience.

 The fellows allow greater flexibility in scheduling resident subspecialty rotations, they participate in didactic lectures, and they are able to staff some procedures with the residents.

 Why Train at Wake Forest?

-With a total resident cadre of twelve, our residency is among the smaller programs.
-However, it remains highly competitive for the best resident applicants for a number of reasons:
+With a total resident cadre of twelve, our residency is an exceptional program, highly competitive for the best resident applicants for a number of reasons:

 - The high full-time faculty-to-resident ratio

 - Faculty and residents work together in the same locations

 - A busy medical and surgical resident experience

 - The commitment of the faculty to resident education